chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 *   **Debates:** "What has been said about healthcare in the House of Lords this week?"
 *   **Committees:** "Which committees are looking into economic issues?"

+## Disconnecting from parliament

+Start a new chat session, or to keep context but disconnect from Parliament MCP servers prompt : "Goodbye Parliament"

 ## How Does It Work?

 When you ask a question to an AI assistant connected to this tool, it doesn't just guess the answer.
 Instead, the assistant uses this project to query the official UK Parliament database and provides a response based on the data it finds.